FAQ - Frequently asked questions

 Before you initiate the reset, you might want to create a backup of current settings and data on USB flash drive.
 This avoids loosing precious data during the process.

-If you for example have the stack section in focus and push the STORE button, you can choose either to store the entire Rig including the complete signal chain from the input to the REV module or you capture a preset just of this stack under a name meaningful to you.
+If you have for example the stack section in focus and push the STORE button of Head, Rack or Stage models, you have the choice to either store the entire Rig including the complete signal chain from the Input to the REV module or you just capture a preset of this stack.
+The same can be achieved in Rig Manager™ by dragging and dropping the stack from the signal chain into a location of your choice within the All Presets area.

 Clean Sens